The Port Phillip Mussel & Jazz Festival returns in 2020 with a two-day street party and mollusc feast!

 The Festival will take place from midday on Saturday 7 and Sunday 8 March 2020.

-Yes!
-Applications for food vendors are now open.
-If interested in playing at the event, hosting an activity or providing entertainment, send us an email with details to firstname.lastname@example.org.
+Applications are now closed.
+If interested in playing at the event, hosting a food stall, hosting an activity or providing entertainment at future festivals, send us an email with details to firstname.lastname@example.org.

 Where is PPMJF?